Jehovah's Witnesses vs The Bible

-Take for example Michael Jackson.
+Take for another example Pop singer Michael Jackson.
 While working on a new world tour, Jackson died in his sleep.
 As a result; his tour wrapped on the spot.

 When my eldest nephew was paroled from prison, he quit drinking, and began going to college with the goal towards becoming a counselor.
 For 2½ years all went well.
 His parole officer was happy, and he was on track and getting good grades.
 My nephew's future looked assured.
 And then on the morning of Sept 25, 2015, he dropped dead to the floor of natural causes.